ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 <img alt="stack" src="{{ '/img/2018-09-28-3D-Printing/dmls-slm.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 500px;">

-`Direct Metal Laser Sintering` and `Selective Laser Melting` are two more industrial types of 3D printing.
+`Direct Metal Laser Sintering` and `Selective Laser Melting` are two of the more industrial methods of 3D printing.
 They are used, as the name suggests, to 3D print object in metal.
 The main procedure for both methods is similar.
-A moving arm pushed metal particles across the printing area, after which a powerful laser will trace the current layer of the object being printed.
+A moving arm pushes metal particles across the printing area, after which a powerful laser will trace the current layer of the object being printed.
-This will fuse the particles together, and is also where the biggest difference between the two methods lays.
+This will fuse the particles together and is also where the biggest difference between the two methods exists.
 Once the current layer is finished, the arm moves back and forth again, bringing in a new layer of metal particles.

 With DMLS the particles are sintered together but the metal itself has not melted completely, is hasn't flowed.